stefanoborini/stefanoborini.github.io/_posts/2019-03-14-file-formats.md

 ---
 category: other
+title: Design of file formats
 ---
-# Design of file formats

 I worked with file formats for a while during my career.
 I also saw a lot of them, produced by others.
 It is shocking how many bad decisions people do when